parijatmishra/tf-eks-demo/README.md

 ```

 > **Note**: Why do we not create this config map when we created the node group
-> above, in a single step?
+> below, in a single step?
 Because the `aws-auth` config map is used for more
 > than the worker node IAM roles; it is the central location for *all* IAM
 > integration with Kubernetes RBAC.
 We need to separate it out because you will
 > use this for other IAM entities as well.
 See